FabianaCampanari/NerdFlix/README.md

 ______________________________________________________________________________________________________________

-⚖︎ This project is licensed under the FABIANA CAMPANARI license.
+⚖︎ This project is licensed under the FABIANA CAMPANARI license

 Copyright (c) 2022 Fabiana Campanari.